 The right to equality protected by section 15 of the Canadian Charter of Rights and Freedoms and section 10 of the Quebec’s Charter of Human Rights and Freedoms.

-This behaviour also constitutes a fault of the Canadian government under Quebec civil law.
+This behaviour would also constitutes a fault of the Canadian government under Quebec civil law.

 Are you a member?